ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

 spec:
   clusterLabel: middlewareEnabled=true
 ```
-This managedClusterSet includes all clusters with label `middlewareEnabled=true`, So I could use this clusterset to run special applications which must enable middleware.
+This managedClusterSet includes all clusters with label `middlewareEnabled=true`, So I could use this managedClusterSet to run special applications which must enable middleware.

 ## Test Plan
 - Unit tests will cover the functionality of the controllers.